Focusing on the Follow Focus

 Zipgear Universal with Stop

+Zacuto offers both 12” and 6” whips which can be used with either follow focus.
 A whip can be used to pull focus if you need to focus the camera without physically touching follow focus.
 This tool can also prevent any vibrations or camera operator body shaking from transferring to the camera.
-A whip also allows you to pull focus without being too close to the camera allowing your camera operator enough space to look into the viewfinder and be comfortable.